-- (a) shares given away as free shares;

-- (b) shares given as a gift; and

-- (c) providing financial assistance or loans to acquire shares to nominees of the directors or substantial shareholders.
+- (b) shares given as a gift; and - (c) providing financial assistance or loans to acquire shares to nominees of the directors or substantial shareholders.

 1.5 What is the definition of "year" in the ACE LR?
 Does it refer to a calendar year or a financial year?